gacragg-github/PacketCapture/README.md

-# PacketCapture
+# Packet Capture and Injection for 802.11
 Test various dot11 adapters in Linux for what they can and cannot receive

 ## Step 1
 Can we inject 802.11 frames?
-There are various types and many different modulations - what can we inject thta might be picked up?
+There are various types of frames and many different modulations - what can we inject thta might be picked up?
 Somewhat of a chicken and egg scenario - we want to evaluate what adapters might pick up off the air in monitor mode, but we have to use these to determine what adapters will actually transmit.
 General rule: if at least one adapter can pick up some specific frame type at a given modulation, then we are pretty sure that injection works for those conditions.

 ### Adapters under review for injection:
-Bands: 2.4GHz / 5GHz / 6GHz adapters are represented; some only support specific bands, some WiFi4/5/6/6E, with varying channel width support (20/40/80/160MHz)
+Bands: 2.4GHz / 5GHz / 6GHz adapters are represented; some only support specific bands, some WiFi4/5/6/6E, with varying channel width support (20/40/80/160MHz).
+Some are USB, some miniPCIe, and some M.2.
+Still others, not shown, do not support monitor mode so can neither inject nor capture 802.11 traffic.

 ```
 System1: Debian11 with updated firmware via git and custom 6.0 kernel on x64 platform